 The Head is responsible for ensuring that pupils attend the school, recording their attendance and ensuring that absences are followed up appropriately.
-Day to day responsibility for attendance matters is delegated to the Deputy Head, Caroline Heylen who is our Senior Attendance Champion.
+Day to day responsibility for attendance matters is delegated to the Deputy Head.

 Parents have a duty to ensure that, where their child is of compulsory school age, they receive an education and, if their child is registered as a pupil at a school, that they regularly attend school.